thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 On start-up and sighup, the sm-agent registers the plugins as follow:
 1. Iterate over the executable file of the directory `/etc/tedge/sm-plugins`.
 2. Check the executable is indeed a plugin, calling the [`list`](./#the_list_command) command.
+3. Iterate over subfolders of directory `/etc/tedge/sm-plugins` (ignore hidden subfolders) and process step 1 and 2 in these (to discover child device plugins).

 ## Plugin API